theevocater/coffee_recipes/v60/Iced_Reveal_Blonde.md

-## 08/16/13 14:00 ##
+## 08/20/13 16:32 ##

-Beans: 50.0g @ 16clicks on Baratza Encore
+Beans: 43.3g @ 21clicks on Baratza Encore

-Water: 503.2g @ 200°F
+Water: 349.0g @ 200°F

 ### Timeline ###

-Pour 86g of water, wait 36.10 seconds
+Pour 101.5g of water, wait 30.10 seconds
 Pour rest, topping off as needed

-Key is creating a whirlpool motion, spiraling as you pour as little as possible water to maintain water level

-I tend to not wash down the sides, as it seems to move water through the grounds faster.
+Same technique as hot coffee.
+Create the whirlpool, and let it drain a bit and keep topping it off.
+I generally do a big pour to start, let it drain down, wash down the sides and keep it topped off.

-Drop in some ice, stir enjoy.
-My method for ice is make stronger coffee (hence the 10:1 ratio above) and then dilute it with a lot of ice.
+After you finish making the hot coffee, drop in some ice, stir, and enjoy.
+My method for ice is make stronger coffee (hence the higher ratio) and then dilute it with a lot of ice.
 I know its not very in the spirit of this repo, but it works and its fun to taste the coffee as it dilutes more and more.

-Total: 2:34.34
+Total: 2:04.34

 ### Notes ###

-chocolate, caramel, and as it dilutes much fruitier notes but very little acid.
+Very sweet, with a lot of those caramel flavors.